panzerschokolade/panzerschokolade/content/newsletter/pending.md

 ---
-title: "Subscription Pending"
+title: "Subscription pending"
 type: page
 rss_ignore: true
+sitemap:
+  disable: true
 ---

-## Check your inbox

-Thank you for subscribing!
 A confirmation email has been sent to your address.
 Please click the link in the email to activate your subscription.